saulgray/nemioDev/pages/04.Roadmap/default.en.md

 NEM welcomes all who want to contribute.
 You can join the community on [Telegram](https://t.me/nemred) and the NEM.io [forum](https://forum.nem.io/).
 Learn about the technology, build a new project, participate through the nemtech project management committee ([PMC](https://github.com/nemtech/community)), or help with an [existing project](https://t.me/nemprojects).

-_Note: This is a living document and is subject_
+_Note: This is a living document and is subject to change_